htcondor/htcondor/docs/admin-manual/checkpoint-server.rst

 closest to this machine.
 So, the ``CkptServer`` attribute defines the checkpoint server domain of each machine.

-To restrict jobs to one checkpoint server domain, modify the jobs’ ``Requirements`` expression as follows:
+To restrict jobs to one checkpoint server domain, modify the jobs' ``Requirements`` expression as follows:

 ::